AkbarMoledina/SpiritsAndShadows/README.md

 ## 🧱 Core Systems

 ### 🧙‍♂️ Player
-- The player has health, mana, basic attack multipliers and spell multipliers based on class, weapons and spell buffs/debuffs.
+- The player has health, mana, basic attack multipliers and spell multipliers based on chosen class, weapons and spell buffs/debuffs.
-- The player can equip weapons, cast spells, and use items.
+- The battlemage class has stronger basic attacks but little mana to cast spells.
+The utility class has a massive mana pool for spells, but low basic attack damage and health.
+The spellcaster class has good mana and health but still fairly low basic attack damage.
+- Items can be found by searching the room (costing 20 mana per search).
+Each of the weapons will generally benefit either the basic attack or casting spells playstyle more, depending on the weapon.
+If you have enough mana, try to find both the best basic attack weapon and the best casting spells weapon and see what happens!

 ### 🔮 Spells
 Each spell defines: